-In the "Shiseido Group Standards of Business Conduct and Ethics", the Company has declared that "we do not have relationship with individuals or organizations that engage in illegal activities, such as threatening public order or safety.
-We also do not respond to any requests for money or services from such individuals or organizations".
+In the "Shiseido Code of Conduct and Ethics," the Company has declared that "we do not work with individuals or organizations that engage in illegal activities, such as threatening public order or safety."
+We also do not respond to any requests for money or support from such individuals or organizations."
 A coordination office was established in the department overseeing risk management for the purpose of information gathering and management of relevant manuals on intranet.
 The Company continually gathers information and strengthens ties with external organizations, such as cooperation with the local police and membership in organization promoting elimination of anti-social forces.